MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/voice-recognition.md

 - `roomAttributeUserOverride`: To control the voice-based user identification in meeting rooms.
 This setting is required for Teams Rooms accounts.
 Allowed values are `Off`, `attribute`, which means room participants will be distinguished and identified based on enrolled voices (if enrolled).
 - `enabletranscription`: This setting is required for user and Teams rooms accounts.
 Allowed values are `true` and `false`.

-## Voice Profile policies
+## Use Voice Profile policies

 There are two major policies used with a voice profile:

 - Capture, which controls the capture of the biometric data through the enrollment flow.
 - Usage, which controls how the biometric data will be used in meeting rooms.

-Biometric data can be used in any meeting with an Intelligent Speaker.
+Voice profile data can be used in any meeting with an Intelligent Speaker.
 See [Teams meetings policies](../meeting-policies-in-teams.md) and the [PowerShell meeting cmdlets](https://docs.microsoft.com/powershell/module/skype/set-csteamsmeetingpolicy?view=skype-ps) for information on the meeting settings.

 ### Voice profile settings